asen/smg/docs/smg-config.md

 <a name="rrd-agg-objects" />

-## Aggrgegate RRD objects
+## Aggregate RRD objects

 In addition to the "regular" RRD Objects described above, one can define "aggregate" RRD Objects.
-Simiar to the aggregate functions which can be applied on multiple View objects, the aggrgeate RRD objects represent values produced by applying an aggregate function (SUM, AVG, etc) to a set of update objects.
+Simiar to the aggregate functions which can be applied on multiple View objects, the aggrgeate RRD objects represent values produced by applying an aggregate function (SUM, AVG, etc, also a special RPN op) to a set of update objects.
 The resulting value is then updated in a RRD file and the object also represents a View object subject to display and view aggregation functions.
 An aggrgegate RRD object is defined by prepending a '+' to the object id.
 Example:

 <pre>
 - id: +agg.hosts.sysload                                # aggregate rrd object id, must start with + char